How can airlines improve their flight timeliness?

 BUFFALO, N.Y.
 (WIVB) – A new study shared by the University at Buffalo explores how airlines can stick to their schedules a little better.

-The professors studied 11 years of flights between 2005 and 2015, looking at factors like schedule padding and operational changes.
+The professors studied 11 years of flights spanning 2005 through 2015, and looked at factors like schedule padding and operational changes.

 “Airlines showcase their on-time performance (OTP), a globally accepted operational performance metric, to demonstrate punctuality, service reliability, and attract air travelers,” the study’s abstract reads.